jerinjohny-ktnm/MusiCom/README.md

 ## 2. Frontend
 ### Brief: <br>
-*Musicder is a Javascript project.
+*MusiCom is a Javascript project.
 It fetch song's details from a [API](https://github.com/cachecleanerjeet/jiosaavnapi "JioSaavnAPI") and Serve it.*<br>
 ### Deploy:<br>

 **I will suggest Netlify if you want that song will download with their original name.** <br>